 Gerwig’s directing seems even more refined now where as in Lady Bird her screenplay shone brighter.
 Again, I haven’t seen other adaptations but what was especially striking were the scenes where the whole March family was in one room (with or without the dad who is played by Bob Odenkirk).
 Everyone was placed for the viewer to see and had their voices heard.
 Alexandre Desplat’s score became increasingly bigger and crucial as the story unraveled, thundering gloriously in the last third in scenes with little to no dialogue.
 It was nice to see that while it started out as being just typical period drama compositions, it grew out of that along with the characters as they also grew.
 One thing that felt less realised (don’t know if this is how it’s in the book) was the structure where the time jumps occur quite randomly.
 It made the connection to characters and their journey feel less exciting while also making me distanced from the dialogue for a minute as I tried to understand where we are in the timeline.

-Smileys: Whole cast’s performance, directing, score, characterisation
+Smileys: Whole cast’s performances, directing, score, characterisation

 I wonder if neither Ronan and Chalamet get to be heartbroken in the next film in Gerwig Cinematic Universe.